 - The paint will move in the direction that you pull the paper off, try pulling the paper from a different direction to create a variety of lines for each print.

-Before or after your mono-printing project, consider reading the book Little Blue and Little Yellow by Leo Lionni together with your little artist.
+Before or after your mono-printing project, read the book Little Blue and Little Yellow by Leo Lionni together with your little artist.